 Local compounding pharmacies can often also make topical Finasteride or Dutasteride for you, but prices are very high.
 Moreover, I would be more comfortable with a well known corporation making the product so that I know that the topical compound and delivery method are reliable and tested throughly.

 Last week, I got a great surprise when I was browsing through PubMed for the keyword “Dutasteride”.

 It seems like a new way of applying Dutasteride through mesotherapy scalp injections seems to give great results with no side effects. including intradermal injections, known as mesotherapy.
 Mesotherapy (also called intradermotherapy) is a non-surgical procedure consisting of multiple intradermal injections of pharmacological substances in small doses.

 This new potentially groundbreaking study comes from Spain.
 Moreover, the best part of the story is that:

 “Laboratory tests showed no differences between serum hormone levels before and after treatment”.

 This means that unlike oral Dutasteride, this treatment method does not alter your hormones beyond localized scalp DHT reduction.
 The scientists involved treated six patients (five male, one female) and all got good results.
 They posted one before and after photo:

 The second best part of this story is that the treatment was only done once every three months.
-The authors mention that in the past, three other groups had tried similar mesotherapy treatments, but all involved far more frequent treatments.
-It would be very expensive and annoying to get injected every couple of weeks, but every three months as in the latest work is not so bad.
+In the past, three other groups had tried similar mesotherapy treatments, but all involved far more frequent treatments.
+It would be expensive and annoying to get injected every couple of weeks, but every three months is very tolerable.